Northern Ireland: Police attacked during fresh violence | DW | 10.04.2021

 Crowds of hooded youths and young men have taken to the streets nightly since the beginning of the month, injuring at least 55 police officers and setting fire to a moving bus earlier this week.

-Concerns arose that the lull in the violence may temporary after a man living in the unionist community in Belfast showed news agency AFP a message said to be circulating calling for "a major escalation over the weekend."
+Concerns arose that the lull in violence may only be temporary after a man living in the unionist community in Belfast showed news agency AFP a message in circulation calling for "a major escalation over the weekend."

-"I'm worried about the weekend ahead," Michelle O'Neill, Northern Ireland's deputy first minister and leader of nationalist party Sinn Fein, told reporters on Friday.
+"I'm worried about the weekend ahead," said Michelle O'Neill, Northern Ireland's deputy first minister and leader of nationalist party Sinn Fein, to reporters on Friday.

 "I do think it's really incumbent upon us all to be very conscious of the fact that we need to be respectful of each other."

-The UK's Northern Ireland Secretary Brandon Lewis met officials, including unionist First Minister Arlene Foster and O'Neill, in Belfast but political appeals have so far failed to stymie the unrest.
+The UK's Northern Ireland Secretary Brandon Lewis has met officials, including unionist First Minister Arlene Foster and O'Neill, in Belfast — but political appeals have so far failed to stymie the unrest.